 Here is what some of the members of the KommUnity had to say:

 “My tweenage daughter had an infected pimple and we put a tiny bit of SCOBY on it, put a band-aid on, and left it for a day.
 She did say it stung a bit, but stopped after a while.
-A couple of hours later when we took it off it was whitish but then the red/angry/swollenness was gone and it healed up afterward without any other treatment.”
+A couple of hours later when we took it off it was whitish.
+But then the red/angry/swollenness disappeared and it did not require any other treatment.”

 ~ Lizz Griff